ad0x99/play-with-data-structures-and-algorithms/JS Algorithms & Data Structures/README.md

 ## Stack

 - Stack is a linear data structure that follows a particular order in which the operations are performed.
-The order may be LIFO(Last In First Out) or FILO(First In Last Out).
+The order may be `LIFO(Last In First Out)` or `FILO(First In Last Out)`.
-- LIFO implies that the element that is inserted last, comes out first and FILO implies that the element that is inserted first, comes out last.
+- `LIFO` implies that the element that is `inserted last, comes out first` and `FILO` implies that the element that is `inserted first, comes out last`.

 | Big O of Stack Methods | Time Complexity |
 | ---------------------- | --------------- |